Grounding Gaps in Language Model Generations: Grounding Acts

 Grounding acts are a set of dialogue acts used to characterize conversational grounding.
 While grounding failures are qualitatively well-observed in current pretrained models \cite{benotti2021grounding, fried2022pragmatics, chandu2021grounding}, measuring \textit{where or how frequently} these failures occur in dialogue remains unexplored.
 Here, we outline concrete acts to measure these failures, discuss our curation process for selecting grounding acts, and describe each act in detail.

 \paragraph{Grounding as an Expert} To benchmark conversational grounding in LLMs, we focus on dialogue acts from the perspective of an \textit{expert listener.} Users frequently come to LLMs with a direct but potentially underspecified task~\cite{tamkin2022task, zheng2023lmsys}.
 In these settings, the user has privileged knowledge of their task; therefore, the onus of building common ground before providing a response lies initially with a model.
-More concretely, the perceived expert LLM should verify its assumptions on common ground before completing a task.
+More concretely, the perceived expert LLM should generate text that verifies grounding before completing a task.
 We therefore curate \framework{} from the perspective of an expert listener.

 \paragraph{Conversational Grounding Ontologies} In curating \framework{}, we draw on prior dialogue research.
 Several ontologies propose discrete dialogue acts for measuring conversational grounding.
-For example, \citet{clark1989contributing} outline relationships between acts like \textit{acknowledgement} (e.g. \textit{I understand}), and evidence of grounding in conversation. \citet{traum1992conversation} outline a range of concrete grounding acts, from simply \textit{continuing} a conversation to \textit{repairing} a misunderstanding or \textit{requesting} repair. \citet{purver2004theory} further contributes a theory of repair through \textit{clarification} requests---dialogue acts used to verify if contributions should be added to the common ground.
+For example, \citet{clark1989contributing} propose a hierarchy of methods to achieve common ground, including the use of explicit discourse acts.
+They discuss relationships between acts like \textit{acknowledgment} (e.g. \textit{I understand}), and evidence of grounding in conversation. \citet{traum1992conversation} outline a range of concrete grounding acts, from simply \textit{continuing} a conversation to \textit{repairing} a misunderstanding or \textit{requesting} repair. \citet{purver2004theory} further contributes a theory of repair through \textit{clarification} requests---dialogue acts used to verify if contributions should be added to the common ground.

-We curate a small but general subset from the large pool of proposed acts, selecting acts that are relevant to interaction with LLMs, or their current applications like teaching or emotional support.
+We curate a small but general subset from the large pool of proposed acts, selecting acts that are relevant to interaction with LLMs, or their current applications (e.g. teaching or emotional support).
 For example, Motivational Interviewing for emotional support emphasizes asking \textit{followup} questions and signaling \textit{acknowledgment} for empathy~\cite{miller2012motivational}.
 Similarly, a range of pedagogical theories incentivize asking careful \textit{clarification} and \textit{followup} questions~\cite{wiske1998teaching}.
 And effective conflict resolution requires a careful construction of common ground~\cite{deutsch1973resolution}.
+We therefore select the following \textbf{three} \framework{} that are especially relevant to these current applications of LLMs but also generalize across a range of domains where grounding is critical.